 Start with a Brand

 It may seem like common sense, but starting on the right foot really does make all the difference!
 It’s pretty impossible to maintain consistent branding if there is no branding to begin with, right?
-So how do you start with a brand?
+So, how do you start with a brand?
 Branding isn’t as simple as maintaining a consistent font, though that’s part of it.
-Branding is when there is a lot of thought put into what your blog looks like, which includes the name, a logo, color scheme, even post topics!
+Branding is when there is a lot of thought put into what your blog looks like, which includes the name, logo, color scheme, and even post topics!